Board of Directors

 Harold Hess has been serving on the Board for 4 year.
 As a retired secondary and elementary teacher, Vice Principal and Principal, Harold believes in supporting and investing time in his community and the children and families the community serves.
 With experience as a long -time community volunteer and fundraiser, he now is the Manager of the Volunteer Centre of St. Lawrence-Rideau.
 Harold believes in the collaborative investing of time and community resources in building strong and healthy communities.
 Harold and his wife Jane have lived in Brockville and area for over 30 years.

-Christine Bryce – Bio coming soon
+Paul Edge – Bio coming soon